-Are you considering to install a new water heater?
+Are you considering installing a new water heater?
 One thing you must evaluate is the risks when you are doing it by yourself.
 It is not a simple project, and seriousness needed to avoid making mistakes.

-Turning on a water heater by yourself can be a challenge unless you are an expert or a professional.
+Turning on a water heater can be a challenge unless you are an expert or a professional.
 It is not always a cheaper route.
 You need a proper background experience and training.

 It sounds like it’s a simple thing to deal with.
 It involves some steps to be followed.
-Whether you are using a gas water heater or an electric water heater, you are capable of turning it on without calling a professional for help.
+Whether you are using a gas water heater or an electric water heater, you can turn it on without calling a professional for help.

 If you are using an electric water heater, you need to look for the circuit breaker and turn it on.
 For a gas water heater, you need to light the pilot.
 These are the simple steps you should follow on how to turn on your water heater.

 - 1 How to Turn on a Water Heater- Step by Step Guide

 - 2 Reasons Why Your Water Heater Might Fail